Life or death for Colorado movie gunman? Trial enters new phase

 The jury can consider aspects including all the evidence presented since the trial began in late April; the crime's impact on victims; Holmes' character and background; and alleged aggravating and mitigating factors.

-"In the penalty phase, jurors can make a moral decision rather than a factual determination," said veteran Denver defense lawyer David Lane.
+"In the penalty phase, jurors can make a moral decision rather than a factual determination," said veteran Denver defence lawyer David Lane.

 Lane, an opponent of the death penalty, predicted Holmes' life will be spared due to evidence of his mental illness heard in court.